 Useless Useful Spell: Averted in general.
 Just about every perk, spell, and shout has its uses, including seemingly useless ones.
 Deadly Shield Bash, for example, is not very useful compared to killing things with your dedicated weapons; but for mages who use shields, it turns them into an effective backup weapon if magicka runs out, and can serve as a workable backup for fighters who find themselves on the wrong side of a Disarm shout.
 Similarly, Elemental Fury is not terribly useful for someone with an enchanted weapon, but some particularly nasty weapons (i.e. Valdr's Lucky Dagger) don't count as enchanted.

 Useless Useful Stealth: Averted with a vengeance in this game, in response to criticism of Oblivion.
 With a character focused on Sneaking, you can avoid setting off traps in dungeons, make no noise even when running, make less noise regardless of armor weight, execute silent combat rolls, and take advantage of the highest damage multipliers in the game.
 (Bows will do three times normal damage, one-handed weapons six-times, and daggers fifteen times as much!)
 If you master pickpocketing, you can sneak up behind someone and steal all their armor and weapons without them ever noticing you.
 When combined with other perks, such as Silent Casting, Illusion spells, and the ability to set Rune traps and conjure minions from several yards away, you can take care of threats without even being in the room.
 And even if you are caught, the Shadow Warrior perk allows you to run away, kneel, and force the enemy to lose your location.
+If anything, the game went too far in the opposite direction, making sneaking so absurdly overpowered with the right build that the game becomes laughably easy.

-The Usual Adversaries: Bandits.
+Bandits.
 Almost everyone sends you to fight bandits eventually.
 There's almost always bandits involved.

 Alduin and his long-dead Cult of Dragons uses Draugr (barrow wights, more or less) as their standard mooks, who serve as the Usual Adversaries during the main quest.